QRCS-CORP/CEX-NET/README.md

 and that library contains many other changes and additions, and should now be considered the official version of the CEX library.
 Because of these changes, and because a better alternative is available, this work should now be considered as only relevant for historical purposes.
+Not to worry .net people, I haven't forgotten you.. expect a wrapper class for CEX++ in the next few months.
+J

 ### Version 1.5